-Keep Frozen is an art-practice-as-research project that reached its highpoint in early 2016.
+Keep Frozen is an art-practice-as-research project with several artistic outcomes.
 Starting as early as in 2010 with an very personal gut feeling and urge for researching childhood memories of the aesthetics of living on the harbour, on the docks and by the sea, the project later developed into having a more broader focus on harbour aesthetics in general and more specifically the heart of those aesthetics: dock labour, movements and materiality.

 The research reached variety of locations along the Atlantic Ocean; to the isolated West fjords of Iceland; to New York City; to Islamic North-Africa and to Reykjavik, the capital of Iceland; to a forgotten unloading port; to ancient trade centre; to abandoned beaches; mid amongst the dock workers and to a village of 166 inhabitants.